Azure/azure-powershell/src/Compute/Compute.Autorest/docs/Remove-AzVMRunCommand.md

 # Remove-AzVMRunCommand

 ## SYNOPSIS
-The operation to delete the run command.
+Remove run command from the VM

 ## SYNTAX